walkjivefly/crown-node-manager/README.md

 ## Donate

-If you find the Crown Platform Monitor useful please consider donating to CRWD8e53sZcsL19b28UHqZmGndS4s6yr4gkf
+If you find the Crown Node Manager useful please make a donation to CRWTo9YAXM1gg3hSqs61T9AmHiia1jWFtfWn